machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-pattern.rst

 robot.
 The robot used in the demo video is a UR5, but a similar program can be created on any other robot.

-The idea of the program is to trigger a detection and take all found parts one by one.
+The idea of the program is to trigger a detection and pick all found parts one by one.
 The parts are dropped off on a running conveyor.
-Since the boxes are nicely stacked and it is unlikely that a part will move when one is taken away it is not necessary to trigger a new detection every time.
+Since the boxes are nicely stacked and it is unlikely that a part will move when one is pickit, it is not necessary to trigger a new detection every time.

 -  **The UR robot program:** Download